 That said, if your plan includes out-of-network mental health benefits, you may be eligible for partial reimbursement.
 Many clients find this process simple to navigate.

-If you’d like to submit for reimbursement, I’m happy to provide a monthly superbill (an itemized receipt) that you can send to your insurance company.
+If you’d like to submit for reimbursement, I can provide a monthly superbill (an itemized receipt) that you can send to your insurance company.
 Sessions are paid in full at the time of your appointment.

 -